8 Reasons why do-it-yourself mold tests are not accurate or advised

 - No Control Sample – A control sample is necessary to validate the elevation of spores and provide a meaningful reference point, but many DIY kits do not offer a dish to take such a comparison sample from another room or outside.

-- Misleading Marketing – Consumers often think that the DIY kit they purchase will quantify and qualify they types of mold they have, but this is not the case.
-For an additional cost, the petri dishes must be sent out to the lab for analysis.
+- Misleading Marketing – Consumers often think that the DIY kit they purchase will quantify and qualify the type of mold they have, but this is not the case.
+For an additional cost, the Petri dishes must be sent out to the lab for analysis.

 - Kits Do Not Account For Dead Spores – Settling plates and other DIY kits are focused on growing mold, but dead spores can also impact your health.
-Water damage-makers such as Stachybotys, Chaetomium and Ulocladium may not show up on the DIY kit.
+Water damage-makers such as Stachybotrys, Chaetomium, and Ulocladium may not show up on the DIY kit.

-- No Inspection – DIY kits do no provide an overall understanding of your mold contamination.
-A critical part of a comprehensive mold investigation is the inspection process, which requires specialized instrumentation such as digital moisture meters, hygrometers, infrared cameras and other tools along with an expert visual observation.
+- No Inspection – DIY kits do not provide an overall understanding of your mold contamination.
+A critical part of a comprehensive mold investigation is the inspection process, which requires specialized instrumentation such as digital moisture meters, hygrometers, infrared cameras, and other tools along with expert visual observation.